alvinjo/BTCodeEvaluation/README.txt

 	timestamp timestamp node status node
 		check if both formats are adhered to
 3. Variables in the inSync method can be stored.
 Avoids having to execute the same statement again, saving time.
-4. The inSycn method can be improved by having each character of the two timestamp variables compared (as integers) individually.
+4. The inSync method can be improved by having each character of the two timestamp variables compared (as integers) individually.
 The comparison would be in a loop that checks a digit from both variables and ends the loop once one of the variables is larger/smaller than the other.
 The method could then return true or false depending on the result.